emirelcuk/counting-lines/README.md

 ## Example of usage GitHub action

+In this version, you use [posix-egrep](https://www.gnu.org/software/findutils/manual/html_node/find_html/posix_002degrep-regular-expression-syntax.html) to pass a regular expression to the action to exclude or include file lines counts.
+In next releases it will be simplified.
-Copy the workflow code into a .github/workflows/main.yml file in your repository
+To install action copy the workflow code into a .github/workflows/main.yml file in your repository

 ```
 on: [push]